-At the time of publication, the Reserve was not able to identify laboratories within the Dominican Republic with experience in BMP Assay.
-Project developers may utilize laboratories outside the Dominican Republic if they meet the requirements outlined in this section.
+Project developers may utilize laboratories outside of Argentina where the project is located if they meet the requirements outlined in this section.
 When transporting the sample to the laboratory outside of the jurisdiction, the integrity of the sample must be maintained throughout the chain of custody.
-The Reserve will continue to assess the eligibility of the laboratories in the Dominican Republic for compliance with these requirements.
+The Reserve will continue to assess the eligibility of the laboratories in Argentina for compliance with these requirements as required.